-A team of medical professionals took a look at all of the literature that was available in the electronic databases to determine whether glaucoma led to an increased risk of someone being involved in an auto accident.
-After a thorough search, they found that the studies al assigned a varying degree of importance to the impact of glaucoma on someone's ability to drive; however, the studies demonstrated that glaucoma does negatively impact someone's ability to drive to some degree of severity.
-When someone suffers from glaucoma and loses a degree of peripheral vision, it is a challenge to see what is going on alongside their vehicle.
+A team of medical professionals looked at all of the literature available in the electronic databases to determine whether glaucoma led to an increased risk of someone being involved in an auto accident.
+After a thorough search, they found that the studies assigned varying degrees of importance to the impact of glaucoma on someone's ability to drive; however, the studies demonstrated that glaucoma does negatively impact someone's ability to drive to some degree of severity.
+When someone suffers from glaucoma and loses peripheral vision, seeing what is going on alongside their vehicle is challenging.
 This failure to detect other vehicles (or pedestrians) on the road increases the chances of being involved in a car accident.
 After all, it is difficult to avoid something that someone never sees.
-The research study finished by saying that more research is needed to explore the impact of glaucoma on car accidents.
+The study concluded that more research is needed to explore the impact of glaucoma on car accidents.
 Specifically, do car accidents involving glaucoma increase the risk of sustaining traumatic injuries, such as bone fractures?
 Do they increase the risk of someone suffering a wrongful death?
 These are all questions that deserve to be answered.Help with Vision and Car Crashes

-Vision plays a vital role in someone's ability to drive a car or a truck safely and glaucoma is only one of many different chronic vision diseases that someone might suffer from.
-There are numerous others such as macular degeneration and retinal detachment which can acutely impact someone's driving abilities.
-If someone has been involved in a serious car crash, this can place their family under a major degree of stress.
-Families could be left wondering how they are going to make ends meet when someone is in the hospital and unable to work.
+Vision plays a vital role in someone's ability to safely drive a car or a truck; glaucoma is one of many chronic vision diseases that someone might suffer from.
+Numerous others, such as macular degeneration and retinal detachment, can acutely impact someone's driving abilities.
+If someone has been involved in a severe car crash, this can place their family under significant stress.
+Families could be left wondering how they will make ends meet when someone is in the hospital and unable to work.
 For help with the numerous issues that arise following a severe car accident, it is prudent to seek advice from an experienced personal injury lawyer.
-An attorney has been through these situations many times before and is equipped to help a family explore all of the legal options available to them.Contact an Experienced Sacramento Personal Injury Lawyer
+An attorney has been through these situations many times before and is equipped to help a family explore all the legal options available.Sacramento Personal Injury Lawyer